briandailey/briandailey.github.com/_posts/2016-01-28-care-and-feeding-of-your-brain.md

 According to Medina, the gold standard for exercise ROI is 30 minutes of aerobic exercise two or three times a week.
 That doesn't seem like a big ask to me.

-Ultimately, I run because I know it's good for my brain and my body.
-Penultimately, I work with a crew of really smart folks and if I ever hope to be able to keep up with them I have to keep running to stay sharp.

 *Rule 2: Sleep well, think well.*